 Oxalis Borealis is a 40 Open who left La Rochelle in July 2019 to cross the Atlantic.

-- - The only boats in this range that fit our objectives and that we liked were the Astrea and the Open 40.
-The other likable options seemed too ambitious in what they were trying to cramp into a small platform.
+- The 40 Open was one of the only habitable catamarans in this range that matched both our goals and tastes.
+The other options seemed too ambitious in what they were trying to fit in a 12-meter boat.

 - We also wanted performance and speed.
 We quickly found out the 40 Open was one of the lightest boats with particularly very ratios.

 Martin : Throughout our research, we had the opportunity to meet with the most catamaran shipyards.
 The marketing speech was a bit too pushy at time very present and we found that Nautitech sales rep were more authentic in the way they told us about their project and their values.
 We really enjoyed this personal approach to the product.
 I have to say Nautitech staff played an important role in our decision-making process.
 I also had the opportunity to chat with the president of Nautitech over a drink at the Nautic boat show in Paris.
 It was great to meet him and I do think you will only find this kind of warm and open approach with a medium-sized and traditional shipyard like Nautitech in France.